Mincheol2/VAAE/TWR-γAE/default_readme.md

 #### Caclulate Mutual Information in T distribution

-- Because of the same reason, there are two versions of calculate MI. : cal_normal_mi and cal_tdist_mi.
+- Because of the same reason, there are two versions of calculating MI. : cal_normal_mi and cal_tdist_mi.

 ```
 def cal_tdist_mi(self, last_mu, last_logvar):